Nonlinear optics: Phase matching

-The above equation is known as the phase-matching condition.
+This equation is known as the phase-matching condition.

 Typically, three-wave mixing is done in a birefringent crystalline material, where the refractive index depends on the polarization and direction of the light that passes through.
 The polarizations of the fields and the orientation of the crystal are chosen such that the phase-matching condition is fulfilled.
 This phase-matching technique is called angle tuning.
 Typically a crystal has three axes, one or two of which have a different refractive index than the other one(s).
 Uniaxial crystals, for example, have a single preferred axis, called the extraordinary (e) axis, while the other two are ordinary axes (o) (see crystal optics).
 There are several schemes of choosing the polarizations for this crystal type.
 If the signal and idler have the same polarization, it is called "type-I phase matching", and if their polarizations are perpendicular, it is called "type-II phase matching".
 However, other conventions exist that specify further which frequency has what polarization relative to the crystal axis.
 These types are listed below, with the convention that the signal wavelength is shorter than the idler wavelength.